 Valentine is said to have been a Roman priest martyred during the persecution of Claudius in 269-270 AD.
-As a young man, Valentine helped Christians during time of persecution.
+As a young man, Valentine helped Christians during times of persecution.
 So he was caught and imprisoned, where he became a preacher.
 That is why he was sentenced to death on February 14, 0269.
-Therefore February 14 remains a special day on which we celebrate St Valentine, and this is the Day before the pagan festival celebrating love.
+Therefore February 14 remains a special day on which we celebrate St Valentine, the Day before the pagan festival celebrating love.

 What is the true meaning of Valentine’s Day?

 Valentine’s Day is celebrated worldwide under different names and on additional days, which is, in other words, a matter of each country’s uniqueness.
 In Latin America, Valentine’s Day is known as the Day of Love and Friendship, and in Brazil, it is celebrated on June 12, the Day before Saint Anthony, the patron saint of marriage.
-Also, in Asia, Valentine’s Day has become extremely popular, creating new traditions in China, Japan, the Republic of Korea, and Singapore, where the most popular gift is chocolate.
+Also, Valentine’s Day has become extremely popular in Asia, creating new traditions in China, Japan, the Republic of Korea, and Singapore, where the most popular gift is chocolate.